- The importance of pre-assessing students before accelerating them

 - The importance of “non-standard problem solving” for gifted students

-Nicole Shannon has over 18 years of experience in gifted education.
-She currently serves as the Coordinator of Gifted/Advanced Academic Services for Round Rock ISD and taught in the district for 10 years before taking the position.
-Previously, Shannon has served as a teacher, curriculum coordinator, and school principal at private schools in Hawaii, California and Virginia.
-She has presented to pre-service and in-service teachers, counselors, administrators, and parents on a variety of topics in gifted education.
-Shannon received her Bachelors of Science degree in ALD from the University of Texas at Austin.
-She is currently completing her M.Ed. in Teacher Leadership with a specialization in Gifted/Talented at Lamar University in Beaumont.
+Nicole Shannon, M.Ed. has over 19 years of experience in gifted education.
+She currently serves as the Advanced Academics Specialist for Hutto ISD.
+Prior to joining her current district, Nicole served as the Coordinator of Gifted/Advanced Academic Services for Round Rock ISD for five years.
+She was a gifted specialist in Round Rock ISD for 10 years before taking this position.
+She has presented at the district, local, and state level to preservice and in-service teachers, counselors, administrators, and parents on a variety of topics in gifted education throughout her years in this field.
+Prior to moving to Round Rock, Nicole served as a teacher, curriculum coordinator, and school principal at private schools in Honolulu, HI, San Diego, CA, and Virginia Beach, VA.
+Nicole graduated with a Bachelor of Science in Applied Learning and Development from the University of Texas at Austin and completed her M.Ed. in Teacher Leadership with a specialization in Gifted/Talented at Lamar University in Beaumont, TX.